-1) In 2021, the Company reclassfied certain land and building amounting to P23.05 million from Property and Equipment to Investment Properties.
-There was no similar transaction in 2020 (see Notes 16 and 17).
+1) In 2022 and 2021, the Company reclassfied certain land and building amounting to P1.56 million and P23.05 million, respectively, from Property and Equipment to Investment Properties (see Notes 16 and 17).

-2) In 2021 and 2020, the Company recognized right-of-use assets amounting to P11.67 million and P7.97 million, respectively, with corresponding lease liabilities of the same amount each year in the statement of financial position (see Note 18).
+2) In 2022 and 2021, the Company recognized right-of-use assets amounting to P98.57 million and P11.67 million, respectively, with corresponding lease liabilities of the same amount each year in the statements of financial position (see Note 18).

-UNITED COCONUT PLANTERS LIFE ASSURANCE CORPORATION NOTES TO FINANCIAL STATEMENTS DECEMBER 31, 2021 AND 2020 (Amounts in Philippine Pesos)
+UNITED COCONUT PLANTERS LIFE ASSURANCE CORPORATION NOTES TO FINANCIAL STATEMENTS DECEMBER 31, 2022 AND 2021 (Amounts in Philippine Pesos)